SysLLMatic: Large Language Models are Software System Optimizers: SysLLMatic: Design and Implementation

-We identify optimization targets by analyzing Flame Graph traces (\cref{sec:background}), which rank functions by performance overhead.
-We start by getting the collapsed text format of the Flame Graph, where each line represents a stack trace.
+To operationalize this idea, we leverage sampling-based profiling to collect stack traces during program execution.
+Each trace pinpoints where the CPU was active at a particular moment.
+We start by getting the collapsed text format of the Flame Graph (\cref{sec:rel-work-systems-performance}), where each line represents a stack trace.
 For example, \texttt{funcA;funcB;funcC\ N} represents a stack trace where \texttt{funcA} calls \texttt{funcB}, which in turn calls \texttt{funcC}, and this trace occurred \texttt{N} times.
-We extract the Top-$k$ performance hotspots from this representation using the following formalization.
+The rightmost function (\texttt{funcC}) is the location where the CPU was active when the sample was taken, and aggregating these across the run yields a distribution of hotspots.
+Ranking functions by their aggregated counts gives us the Top-$K$ targets for optimization.